keepthrifty/keepthrifty.github.io/_posts/2016-06-26-escape-fashion-trap-part-2.md

 This one helps not only your wallet but also your sanity by keeping your house from getting cluttered.

-> Only buy something to replace something that's not working and can't reasonably be fixed
+> Only buy to replace something that's not working and can't reasonably be fixed

 The happiest people on earth tend to be those that find joy in what they have instead of continuously wanting for more.